RESEARCH AXES & FUNDINGS

 RESEARCH AXES

-Canada Research Chair in Architecture, Competitions and Mediations of Excellence
+Canada Research Chair in Architecture, Competitions and Quality (CRC-ACQUA)

 Research involves: Contribute to defining the attributes, parameters and criteria of recognition of architectural quality to better understand its renewal in contemporary practices in Canada.